faassen/apilar/README.md

 Apilar is an stack-machine assembly language that supports self-assembly: a replicator Apilar program can be written that makes copies of itself in memory and in space.
-New programs then evolve.q
+New programs then evolve.

 The Apilar language is a stack-based assembly language.
 There's a virtual machine implementation of this.